christian-esken/mediawarp/README.md

 ## Status
 Important note: mediawarp is in development, and Alpha status is planned for March 2015.
+You can already use it to easily create favorite playlists, but you need a separate application like Clementine to sync the files to your media player.

-Media device support shall be:
+## Media player support
  - iPod (primary)
  - MTP (secondary)
  - generic USB drive (needs volunteer)